 Please, do not dump brush, plastic flowers, clay pots, toys, broken window glass, bags of dog and cat residue, or trash of any kind in this area.
 Unless asked not to, please empty bags of yard waste onto the compost pile.

 FREE recycling of certain e-waste (computers, computer monitors, CRT-containing devices, printers, and TVs) began on July 1, 2011.
 For the details, click on the Department of Environmental Conservation's website.
 Vermont is the twenty-first state in the country to enact an e-waste law.
 The new program is open only to Vermont residents, charities, school districts, and small businesses with up to ten employees.
-In our District, the Cavendish, Ludlow, Rockingham, and Springfield transfer stations have registered as free collection sites.
+In our District, the Cavendish, Ludlow, Rockingham, Springfield and Weathersfield transfer stations have registered as free collection sites.
 Any Vermont resident can recycle their e-waste at those sites.
-Weathersfield is not currently a free collection site.
+Most televisions and computer monitors contain an average of four pounds of lead in addition to cadmium, mercury,and other heavy metals used in the circuit boards.
+Exposure to these elements can lead to serious health problems, which is why proper disposal of electronics is important.

 Re-use electronics locally at WinCycle, 59 Main Street, Windsor, 674-6320.
 WinCycle accepts electronics for a fee.
 WinCycle is a non-profit that sells refurbished computers at reasonable prices.